justinhj/java-presence/README.md

 # Cloudstate samples

-## Friends service - Java implementation
+## Chat Presence service - Java implementation

-This is an implementation of the friends service, which is part of Lightbend Cloudstate Chat sample.
+This is an implementation of the presence service, which is part of Lightbend Cloudstate Chat sample.

 The user code is written in Java and uses a 100% Java toolchain (no Scala tools needed).